-Bisentina was bought by the Rovati family, behind the Italian pharmaceutical company Rottapharm, who over the last five years have carried out extensive restoration works there in collaboration with local heritage authorities.
+Bisentina was bought by the Rovati family, behind the Italian pharmaceutical company Rottapharm, who over the last five years have carried out major restoration works there in collaboration with local heritage authorities.

-This summer the public will have the chance to explore the mysterious island and three of its chapels, set amid centuries-old gardens, olive groves and lush vegetation.
+This summer the public will once again have the chance to explore the mysterious island and three of its chapels, set amid centuries-old gardens, olive groves and lush vegetation.

 The other four chapels are undergoing restoration work and are expected to be included in guided tours in the future.